 A successful BEC attack can significantly impact a company’s finances, but other threats such as loss of confidential information belonging to the company, their vendors and/or their customers can be just as damaging.
 The backlash from that alone can ruin a company’s reputation.

 To help protect against payments fraud, regardless of type, businesses identified key solutions:

 Employing fraud mitigation best practices, products and services such as Check and ACH Positive Pay, Commercial and/or Virtual Cards, account blocks, and more, can validate payments and stop fraudulent transactions.
 Doing so will only help your business keep moving forward, especially during a time of so much uncertainty.

-12021 AFP Payments Fraud and Control Survey Report.
+Association for Financial Professionals: 2021 Payments Fraud and Control Survey Report

 As with all serious financial topics or decisions, be sure to consult with a trusted financial advisor beforehand.
 The content here is for educational purposes only and is not meant to serve as any sort of advice or endorsement.

 Fighting Fraud & Protecting Your Business

 WEBINAR: Fraudsters are adapting their tactics.
 Learn how to protect your business.
 Click to learn more